It's not clear what causes male breast cancer.

-- Cancer that begins in the milk-producing glands.
-Lobular carcinoma is rare in men because men have few lobules in their breast tissue.
+- Cancer that begins in the milk-producing glands (lobular carcinoma).
+This type is rare in men because they have few lobules in their breast tissue.

-- Cancer that spreads to the nipple.
-In some cases, breast cancer can form in the milk ducts and spread to the nipple, causing crusty, scaly skin around the nipple.
-This is called Paget's disease of the nipple.
+- Cancer that spreads to the nipple (Paget's disease of the nipple).
+Rarely, male breast cancer forms in the milk ducts and spreads to the nipple, causing crusty, scaly skin around the nipple.

 Inherited genes that increase breast cancer risk

-Meeting with a genetic counselor and undergoing genetic testing can determine whether you carry gene mutations that increase your risk of breast cancer.
+Meeting with a genetic counselor and undergoing genetic testing can determine whether you carry gene mutations that increase your risk of breast cancer — and if you can pass this gene along to your children, both boys and girls.
 Discuss the benefits and risks of genetic testing with your doctor.